-Last week, on the 28 October 2019, the government announced the introduction of the First Home Loan Deposit Scheme.
-Currently, borrowers are required to provide a 20% deposit or alternatively pay costly Lenders Mortgage Insurance (LMI).
+As of 1 January 2020, we saw the introduction of the First Home Loan Deposit Scheme.
+Typically, borrowers are required to provide a 20% deposit or alternatively pay costly Lenders Mortgage Insurance (LMI).
 Under the new scheme, the government will guarantee first home loans allowing first home buyers to borrow up to 95% of their home, as a result allowing them to provide a much smaller deposit without the need to pay LMI.

 The government has been quick to outline the First Home Loan Deposit scheme’s criteria: